postsharp/postsharp-emails/metalama-email-course/150-eligibility-and-diagnostics.md

 }
 ```

-As we can see, nothing is applied.
+As demonstrated, no logs are generated.

 ```csharp
 namespace CreatingAspects.Logging